aappddeevv/scalajs-reaction/README.md

 ```

 # What is scalajs-reaction?

-A react library for scala written in the spirit of ReasonReact, a react library
-for an OCaml dialect known as reason sponsored by facebook.
-[ReasonReact
-documentation](https://reasonml.github.io/reason-react) provides a good description of how this library works since this facade was designed to mimic that facade.
-While more advanced scala functionality could have been used, the
-scala.js implementation is kept intentionally similar to ReasonReact so that its
-documentation applies to this project.
-However, you skip the ReasonReact documentation because this library uses simple scala/scala.js friendly constructs to create your user interface.
-Read on...

 This library is small and focuses on simple js function components and hooks.
 Hooks are described on the
 [react](https://reactjs.org/docs/hooks-reference.html) page.